WannaCry ransomware attack explained

-WannaCry hit UK organisations hard.
-By equipping their people to defend against cyber crime, the same organisations can make WannaCry the last big attack they suffer.
+By equipping their people to defend against cyber crime, the same organizations could make WannaCry the last big attack they suffered.

-As I write this, on the afternoon of the 15th of May, 2017, several things are happening in response to the cyber attack WannaCry.
+On the afternoon of the 15th of May, 2017, several things were happening in response to the cyber attack WannaCry.

-Second, affected businesses are debating overcoming WannaCry by paying cyber criminals sizeable ransoms.
-Some are rolling the dice.
-Others are standing firm.
+Second, affected businesses were debating overcoming WannaCry by paying cyber criminals sizeable ransoms.
+Some were rolling the dice.
+Others were standing firm.

-Third, international organisations are working to track down those responsible to both nullify their operation and prove to an awaiting world that cyber criminals will be brought to justice.
+Third, international organizations were working to track down those responsible to both nullify their operation and prove to an awaiting world that cyber criminals will be brought to justice.

 The fourth is most important